-October 2nd 2004, a prescribed fire is planned in the Grant Grove Sub District of Kings Canyon National Park.
-This park has long been known for its active prescribed fire program and, since 1981, has been home to the Arrowhead Hotshots.
+A prescribed fire was planned in the Grant Grove Sub District of Kings Canyon National Park.
+This park had long been known for its active prescribed fire program and, since 1981, had been home to the Arrowhead Hotshots.
 The unit being burned this day has been burned several times before.
-The predominant tree in this unit is White Fir, a high-risk species, which had suffered a considerable die-off due to a Tussock Moth infestation.
-The unit has been prepped and hose-lays installed.
-Numerous snags along the line have been evaluated for firefighter safety and holding concerns.
+The predominant tree in this unit was white fir, a high-risk species, which had suffered a considerable die-off due to a Tussock Moth infestation.
+The unit had been prepped and hose-lays installed.
+Numerous snags along the line had been evaluated for firefighter safety and holding concerns.
 Some hazard trees were cut down or lined.
-One white fir snag about 146 feet tall and 12 feet inside the line was considered sound by experienced firefighters and is left standing.
-Torching brush and short trees during the test burn send embers into the top of the snag and within minutes smoke and then flames are observed.
-The snag has become a hazard and a holding concern and it is decided that it needs to be felled.
-Advanced Fallers (FAL1) are called over to size-up the tree; Daniel Holmes, an Arrowhead Hotshot, is the swamper.
-Because of its lean, it is decided to drop it across the line and to move the hose-lay so that it can be suppressed as a spot fire.
-Holmes and another faller pass under the snag on the fireline as they walk over to assist in moving the hose-lay so that they can then cut the tree.
+One 146-foot-tall white fir snag 12 feet inside the line was considered sound by experienced firefighters and left standing.
+Torching brush and short trees during the test burn sent embers into the top of the snag where, within minutes, smoke and then flames were observed.
+The snag became a hazard as well as a holding concern.
+It was decided to fall the snag.
+Advanced Fallers (FAL1) were called over to size-up the tree.
+Daniel Holmes, an Arrowhead Hotshot, was the swamper.
+Because of its lean, it was decided to drop it across the line and to move the hose-lay so that it could be suppressed as a spot fire.
+Holmes and another faller pass under the snag on the fireline as they walk over to assist in moving the hose-lay before they cut the tree.
 Several firefighters see the top of the snag fall and yell.
-They start to run but the falling tree top hits Holmes on the head and he is knocked out.
-He never regains consciousness.
+Holmes and the faller started to run but the falling tree top hit Holmes on the head and he was knocked out.
+He never regained consciousness.

-To that date, Daniel Holmes would be the 20th firefighter killed by a snag since 1960.
+Daniel Holmes would become the 20th firefighter killed by a snag since 1960.

-The morning began with a safety briefing and most of the firefighters confirm that snag hazards were emphasized several times.
+The morning began with a safety briefing and most of the firefighters confirmed that snag hazards were emphasized several times.

-- If you were giving your crew a briefing about hazard trees in your area, what will your emphasis points be?
+- If you were giving your crew a briefing about hazard trees in your area, what points would you emphasize?

 You and your crew are sizing up hazard trees in preparation for a prescribed burn in your area.

-- What are the common high-risk species of trees there?
+- What are the common high-risk species of trees?